List of Slasher episodes

-Slasher is a Canadian horror anthology television series created by Aaron Martin which premiered on March 4, 2016, on Chiller.
-The series' licensing rights were purchased by Netflix in January 2017 and the following seasons were released exclusively via Netflix's web streaming service.
+Slasher is a Canadian-American horror anthology television series created by Aaron Martin that premiered on March 4, 2016, on Chiller.
+The series' licensing rights were purchased by Netflix in January 2017, and the following seasons were released exclusively via Netflix's web streaming service.
 The second season was released on October 17, 2017.
 In November 2020, the series was moved to Shudder for a fourth season.

-As of August 26, 2025, 40 episodes of Slasher have aired, concluding its fifth season and 8 episodes of a miniseries set in the same universe.
+The fifth and final season aired on April 6, 2023, with a spin-off series set in the same universe, Hell Motel, premiering on June 17, 2025 as a miniseries before being renewed for a second season.